DRIVING INVESTMENTS TO CREATE A PATHWAY FOR INCLUSIVE RECOVERY

 The COVID-19 pandemic has made plain the harsh realities that Black, Indigenous, and People of Color (BIPOC) communities have faced for centuries.
 The COVID-19 crisis has exacerbated challenges facing our community including racial inequities, political violence, and economic devastation.

-The Fund builds on the important lessons harvested from the COVID-19 Response Fund—where we witnessed how deeply Black, Indigenous, and communities of color were hit by the pandemic after centuries of oppression and discrimination.
+The Fund builds on the important lessons harvested from the COVID-19 Response Fund—where we witnessed how deeply Black, Indigenous, and communities of color were hit by the pandemic after generations of oppression and discrimination.
 The COVID-19 Response Fund helped meet acute, direct needs, infusing hundreds of organizations with critical funding.

 Now we aim to change the systems that created and intensified these needs in the first place.